nodejs/http2/doc/api/http2.md

 * Value: {[Settings Object][]}

-An object describing the current local settings of this `Http2Session`.
+A prototype-less object describing the current local settings of this `Http2Session`.
 The local settings are local to *this* `Http2Session` instance.

 #### http2session.remoteSettings

 * Value: {[Settings Object][]}

-An object describing the current remote settings of this `Http2Session`.
+A prototype-less object describing the current remote settings of this `Http2Session`.
 The remote settings are set by the *connected* HTTP/2 peer.

 #### http2session.request(headers[, options])